 A critical requirement for software accessibility is keyboard support as a complete alternative to pointing devices (mouse, etc.).
 Keyboard support is comprised of navigation key, command key, keyboard navigation, and keyboard shortcuts.
 RadToolBar seamlessly switches between mouse and keyboard navigation.

-Setting the control's KeyboardNavigationSettings, allows you to associate an activation combination (CommandKey + FocusKey), which moves focus to a particular item of the RadToolBar and enables keyboard navigation.
-When there are multiple ToolBars on a given page, each of them may have a different activation combination.
+Setting the control's KeyboardNavigationSettings (introduced in R2 2016 - ver.2016.2.504), allows you to associate an activation combination (CommandKey + FocusKey), which moves focus directly to the RadToolBar and enables keyboard navigation.
+When there are multiple RadToolBar controls on a given page, each of them may have a different activation combination.

 The KeyboardNavigationSettings exposes two properties to configure the keyboard combination that sets focus to the control:

 Pressing the keys set to these two properties at the same time places the focus on the RadToolBar.
 The user can then use the arrow keys for navigation.